elMelkani/RBM_mixed_state_tomography/README.md

 A short description of the files:

-fullRhoMain3 is the main file that is to be run to perform tomography.
+mainForPsi1 is the main file that is to be run to extract the first eigenstate.
+Similarly for mainForPsi2.

-rhoRBM3 is the class file for the RBMs.
-It contains all the functionality of the RBMs.
+rhoRBM is the class file for the RBMs/NQS.
+It contains all the functionality of the RBMs/NQS.

 tomoHelper has helper functions to generate random density matrices for testing or to generate random POVMs/Unitaries etc.

-plotter is used to plot the results of the main file run
+plotter is used to plot the results of the main file run.

-costAnalysis was used to analyze which the performance of the distance measures KL, KL2, L2, etc.

-Entropies was used to make the plot of the entropy of measurements of mixed state compared with corresponding measurements on the pure eigenstate.